 Your "Old" pre-1921 House Number: On January 1, 1921, Detroit renumbered all the addresses in the city, so that the numbers were consistent from block to block.
 In Boston-Edison, all houses received new, very different address numbers.
 If your home was built before 1921, you'll need to know the "old" address when using any pre-1921 resources.
 For a cross-reference of Boston-Edison old and new addresses, look here, or visit Stephen Morse's site for the entire book.

 Legal Description: For some property searches, you'll need to know the legal description of your property (the liber number and page number where the property is recorded, and the subdivision and lot number where the house is located).
-All this should be on your mortgage document, or at the City of Detroit Parcel Viewer.
+All this should be on your mortgage document, or at the City of Detroit Parcel Viewer at the bottom of the page.
 Alternatively, you can find the legal description at the Wayne County Register of Deeds.
 Access their search engine, type in the name of the house's owner, and bring up one of the documents on file.
 The legal description will be at the bottom of the page.

 There are multiple places to find information about previous residents of your house, who they were, and what they did.